NotMugil/dotfiles/.github/CONTRIBUTING.md

-# Contributing to NotMugil's Dotfiles
+# Contributing to Community Standards

-Welcome to the dotfiles repository of NotMugil!
-We're glad you're interested in contributing.
+Thank you for your interest in contributing to Community Standards!
+We welcome any contributions, including bug fixes, feature enhancements, documentation improvements, and other general improvements.
 Before you get started, please take a moment to review the following guidelines.

 ## Table of Contents